 Performing surgery through the magnification of the microscope allows Dr. Boynton to minimize surgical trauma and optimize surgical outcomes.

-For the first time, dentists and hygienists can see into the depths of the sulcus to determine the actual results of scaling and root planing, as well as visualize to perform a range of subgingival diagnostic and therapeutic procedures.
+For the first time, this magnification offers dentists and hygienists the visibility to view the depths of the sulcus to determine the actual results of scaling and root planing, as well as to visualize and perform a range of subgingival diagnostic and therapeutic procedures.

 - 24 x-48 x magnifications

 - Pinpoint residual tartar remaining after traditional therapy

 - Allows more thorough removal of tenacious deposits

 - Diagnostically identify root fracture, subgingival decay and much more